Loading...

 So a topic sentence is one of our key words and explains the focus or main idea of the analytical paragraph.

-So Laura's considered both of the poems as she said her focus is going to be on how both Mundair and Eliot create and use imagery of separation to reflect the sense of disconnection felt by the speakers.
+So Laura's considered both of the poems, and she said her focus is going to be on how both Mundair and Eliot create and use imagery of separation to reflect the sense of disconnection felt by the speakers.

-So here, Laura's offered an overarching similarity between the poems because she said they both use similar imagery to reflect a sense of separation and disconnection.
+So here, Laura's offered an overarching similarity between the poems, because she said they both used similar imagery to reflect a sense of separation and disconnection.

-Laura said she's going to focus on the quote "discordant" from "Name Journeys."
-And she's going to use that to reflect the speaker's experience of not fitting in.
+Now her supporting evidence, Laura said she's going to focus on the "discordant" from "Name Journeys."
+She's going to use that to reflect the speaker's experience of not fitting in.

-She's also going to use the word stumble from "Name Journeys," does just the speaker was unbalanced and perhaps even felt uncomfortable in the new environment.
+She's also going to use the word "stumble" from "Name Journeys," to suggest the speaker was unbalanced and perhaps even felt uncomfortable in the new environment.

-Now, it's always useful to create a plan like this before you begin writing because you should always keep in mind your answer is designed to convince the reader your interpretation is correct.
+Now, it's always useful to create a plan like this before you begin writing, 'cause you should always keep in mind your answer is designed to convince the reader your interpretation is correct.

 So you want to provide a cohesive and conclusive argument.